schafo/subtitles-for-svt/README.md

 #### Remote translation server

 You'll need to set up an instance of [LibreTranslate](https://libretranslate.com/) to handle the translation.
 The easiest way to do this is using Docker.
-If you're only planning on running translations on your own computer, you can run it locally in Docker.
-Otherwise use a cloud solution to host the translation server + local proxy server.
+If you only plan to run translations on your own computer, you can run it locally in Docker.
+Otherwise, use a cloud solution to host the translation server + local proxy server.

 Instructions for setting up LibreTranslate can be found on the LibreTranslate site or GitHub.

 #### Local proxy server

-This step is optional and only required if running a remote/cloud based Translation service.
+This step is only required if running a remote/cloud based Translation service.

 In the file `localServer.py`, you'll need to change the `url` variable inside the function `make_translation_request` to point to your remote server.